Natnael-k/AI-based-Traffic-Control-System--/README.md

 Yolov5s is selected for this project due to its speed, lightness and accuracy.
 The yolov5s model can be found from https://github.com/ultralytics/yolov5

 While the models speed is great, it is not efficent enough to be deployed on edge devices for inference.
-To take advantage of performance the model is exported into onnx version and then exported to Tensorrt model which optimizes the model for inference.
+To take advantage of performance the model is exported into Onnx version and then exported to Tensorrt model which optimizes the model for inference.
 The performance of the model before and after optimization is shown below.
 Tutorials on how to export Yolov5s model into tensorrt model can be found on the tutorial section at https://github.com/ultralytics/yolov5